 Manuscripts that qualify for closer consideration undergo a double-blind peer-review process by two experts (see the RIHA Journal's guidelines for reviewers).
 Peer reviewers are selected by the editors of RIHA Journal.
 The peer review process usually takes eight to sixteen weeks.
 Authors are kindly asked to prepare their manuscripts for blind reviewing.
 In particular, any first-person references to their own publications should be removed.
 RIHA Journal policy is to keep the peer review process entirely anonymous but, if an article is approved for publication, to publish also the names of both peer reviewers with it, unless the contrary is requested by them.

 Languages of Publication

 RIHA Journal publishes articles in English, French, German, Italian, or Spanish.
 With regard to manuscripts written in another language, RIHA Journal encourages parallel publications in both the original language and in translation (e.g., Polish-English).
-Translations have to be arranged for by the author (or guest-editor of a special issue), and are required to be carried out by a language professional.
-They same applies to articles not written in the author's native language: these have to undergo professional language editing, again organized by the author.
+Translations have to be organized by the author (or guest-editor of a special issue) and must be carried out by a professional translator.
+The same applies to articles not written in the author's native language: These must - prior to submission - have undergone editing by a professional foreign language editor.